General questions

 - Even in the 1.5 °C scenarios, oil and gas prices seem to remain relatively high and in some cases increase over the scenario.
 Could you explain the intuition behind this?

-In MESSAGEix-GLOBIOM and REMIND-MAgPIE, primary energy oil and gas prices reflect the dynamics of long-term oil and gas markets in equilibrium.
-This representation is, of course, different from reality but historically this has served the purposes of our research on the economics of climate change mitigation.
+Primary energy oil and gas prices reflect the dynamics of long-term oil and gas markets in equilibrium.
 More concretely, in a no to little climate action scenario (e.g. Current Policies, NDCs), oil and gas prices increase over time because demand for these fuels keeps rising while marginal production costs increase.
 Oil and gas prices are lower in 1.5°C and 2°C scenarios compared to Current Policies, but still, increase over time.
-In 1.5°C and 2°C scenarios, the demand for these fuels does not drop immediately because it is cost-effective to continue to use them for a while (e.g. EVs are more expensive and there is no policy push for them in those scenarios, natural gas can be cheaper than renewables in some regions and when used with CCS can act as a bridge fuel).
+In 1.5°C and 2°C scenarios, the demand for these fuels does not drop immediately because it is cost-effective to continue to use them for a while (e.g. Evs are more expensive and there is no policy push for them in those scenarios, natural gas can be cheaper than renewables in some regions and when used with CCS can act as a bridge fuel).
 Oil and gas are also used in the petrochemical industry.
 These dynamics explain why prices do not drop steeply.
-Both oil+gas demand and prices would drop more steeply if the policy assumptions do not only foresee a comprehensive carbon price (see also next answer), but also explicit policies to regulate oil and gas use (efficiency standards) or push their competitors (EV subsidies, direct support for industry electrification, change in energy taxation).
+Both, oil and gas demand and prices would drop more steeply if the policy assumptions do not only foresee a comprehensive carbon price (see also next answer), but also explicit policies to regulate oil and gas use (efficiency standards) or push their competitors (EV subsidies, direct support for industry electrification, change in energy taxation).

 - Why are oil prices not the same across regions in REMIND?